How Will The Northern Ireland Protocol Impact Pharma Companies?

 Why Is It Being Introduced?

 Brexit has brought significant changes to the UK and EU trade agreements.
-These changes increased the risk of the reintroduction of a ‘Hard Border’ between Ireland and Northern Ireland, however, the reintroduction of a hard border could potentially lead to political instability.
+These changes increased the risk of the reintroduction of a ‘Hard Border’ between the Republic of Ireland and Northern Ireland.
+It must be noted that the reintroduction of a hard border is regarded as an issue that could potentially lead to political instability.

-The protocol was re-negotiated by Prime Minister, Boris Johnson in October 2019 and was made part of the withdrawal agreement for the UK leaving the EU on 31st of January 2020.
+The protocol was re-negotiated by the United Kingdom’s Prime Minister, Boris Johnson in October 2019 and was made part of the withdrawal agreement for the UK leaving the EU on 31st of January 2020.
 The ‘Protocol on Ireland/Northern Ireland’ requires custom and regulatory alignment between the EU and Northern Ireland only.

 The protocol means that goods will not need to be checked along the Irish border, between Northern and Southern Ireland, when the new UK-EU relationship begins, on 1 January.
 Northern Ireland will remain part of the UK customs territory but must align with the EU customs regulations.
 However, to comply with EU requirements, checks will be required on certain goods entering Northern Ireland from Great Britain (England, Scotland, and Wales), thus creating a regulatory and customs border in the Irish sea.